Safe Harbor Petroglyph Tours

 Tour Information

 First off, calling this a tour is a little bit misleading.
 It’s more of an adventure, an expedition, an experience.
-Safe Harbor is a magical place.
-And at magical places, things happen.
+Safe Harbor is a special place.
 It’s also a spiritual place.
 Rock art sites are sacred to Native peoples.
 Experiences range from awe inspiring to life-changing.

 Boat Expeditions

-These personalized tours are tailored specifically to you, with up to four hours allowed for the experience you desire.
+These personalized tours are tailored specifically to you, with up to four hours allowed for the experience that suits your interests.
 You are transported from the departure point to the sites via a “classic” 1963 Seacrest motorboat.
 This small, 13-foot (13’-9” for the superstitious!) boat is necessary to safely navigate among the many barely submerged rocks on this part of the Susquehanna River.
 Consequently, there is a strict 4-passenger maximum and 525-pound total weight limit.
 Cost for this unforgettable experience is $100 per adult, $50 for ages 6 to 16

 Kayak or Canoe Expeditions

-As with the expeditions by boat, these personalized tours are tailored specifically to you, with up to four hours allowed for the experience you desire.
+As with the expeditions by boat, these personalized tours are tailored specifically to you, with up to four hours allowed for the experience that suits your interests.
 For these expeditions, you must supply your own kayaks or canoes.
 Up to 9 vessels can participate.* Cost for this unforgettable experience is $100 per adult, $50 for ages 12 to 16. *(Larger groups can be accommodated, but a lead-time of 3 weeks is required to obtain a special permit.)

 What to expect